Arithmetic Wavefront Sets and Generic $L$-packets: Introduction

 With the local Langlands conjecture, it is fundamentally important to explore relations between information carried by the arithmetic data associated with the local $L$-parameters and that carried by the representations in the local $L$-packets, via the local Langlands reciprocity.
-Following the historical remarks by B. Gross in \cite{G21}, it is clear that the pioneering work of B. Gross and D. Prasad (\cite{GP92,GP94}) indicates that certain types of the branching problem on representations in $\Pi_F(G)$ when $G$ is a special orthogonal group is governed by the sign of the local root numbers associated with the corresponding local $L$-parameters via the local Langlands reciprocity.
+Following the historical remarks by B. Gross in \cite{G22}, it is clear that the pioneering work of B. Gross and D. Prasad (\cite{GP92,GP94}) indicates that certain types of the branching problem on representations in $\Pi_F(G)$ when $G$ is a special orthogonal group are governed by the sign of the local root numbers associated with the corresponding local $L$-parameters, assuming the validity of the local Langlands reciprocity.
 The local Gross-Prasad conjecture for special orthogonal groups (\cite{GP92, GP94}) has been extended by W. T. Gan, B. Gross and D. Prasad in \cite{GGP12, GGP20} to cover all classical groups, which is now called the Gan-Gross-Prasad conjecture for classical groups over local fields.
 Definitely, the local Gan-Gross-Prasad conjecture is one of the most influential examples that predicts the interplay between the arithmetic information associated with the local $L$-parameters and the harmonic analysis associated with the local $L$-packets (or more precisely the local Vogan packets, see \eqref{lvp} for definition) attached to the corresponding local $L$-parameters via the local Langlands reciprocity.

-The local Gan-Gross-Prasad conjecture for classical groups with generic $L$-parameters is now a theorem accumulated from a series of work pioneered by J.-L. Waldspurger in \cite{W10, W12a, W12b} and then in \cite{MW12}, and followed by others in \cite{BP16, BP20, GI16, At18, X1, X2, Lu20, Lu21, Ch21, CL22}.
-The local Gan-Gross-Prasad conjecture for more general $L$-parameters (\cite{GGP20}) is widely open in general.
+The local Gan-Gross-Prasad conjecture for classical groups with generic $L$-parameters is now a theorem accumulated from a series of works pioneered by J.-L. Waldspurger in \cite{W10, W12a, W12b} and then in \cite{MW12}, and followed by others in \cite{BP16, BP20, GI16, At18, X23, X, Lu20, Lu21, Ch23, Ch24, Ch25, CL22, CCZ25}.
+The local Gan-Gross-Prasad conjecture for more general $L$-parameters (\cite{GGP20}) is widely open in general, except for some recent progress for general linear groups (\cite{Gur22, Cha22, Cha22p, CC25}).